Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation

 Calculation of the exact statistics of the spectral data at the receiver can be quite cumbersome.
 This is essentially because the NLS equation with additive noise, unlike the noise-free equation, has little or no structure, giving rise to complicated variational representations for the noise statistics.
 Even if exact expressions could be obtained, it is unlikely that they would be suitably tractable for data communications studies.
 One can, however, approximate these statistics using a perturbation theory, or simulate them on a computer.
 In this paper we follow a perturbation theory approach.

 \begin{remark} Note that in this paper, we have not included the effects of fiber loss in our model.
-This assumption is justified in systems using distributed (Raman) amplification (DRA), which essentially trades loss for noise, which is treated in this section. \end{remark}
+This assumption is justified in systems using distributed ideal Raman amplification, which compensates loss but adds an equal amount of noise.
+Therefore loss is essentially traded with noise, which is treated in this section. \end{remark}